conradtchan/starfit/README.md

 git push --set-upstream origin <new_branch>
 ```

-1. If you changed the Fortran code and want to test locally, remeber to re-compile / re-install the package.
+1. If you changed the Fortran code and want to test locally, remember to re-compile / re-install the package.
 First, set the legacy environment variable, and then install as editable packages (see instructions above):
 ```shell
 # Set environment variable to allow for editable installs
 export SETUPTOOLS_ENABLE_FEATURES="legacy-editable"